kay999/vue-constants/README.md

 # vue-constants
-Adds a constants declaration-section to vue components
+Adds a constants declaration-section to vue components.

+This allows you to better state your intent and also to avoid the overhead of vue creating observers on non-changing values.

 install via